 - The Neith Team Warpaints

 - Lore Styles Hair Set

 - Superior Lore Styles for Hair (retexture of vanilla)

 - Vanilla Hair Variety Plus

 - CITRUSHeads (be careful with the mesh, it’s sort of wonky, but it’s nicely high-poly)

 - Vanilla head mesh is just fine for me until there is a better one.
 CITRUS Heads is just too painful to work with.
-However, I will keep the mentions in this tutorial as I made this particular face with it and some people like the mesh.
+However, I will keep the mentions in this tutorial as I made the face in this tutorial with it and some people like the mesh.

 - Coverwomen (low resolution now because it’s very old, but the glitter look (#2) used to be my favorite skin for the face.
 Just leaving this here if anyone wants to make a new one with that glitter! otherwise, don’t recommend anymore as it doesn’t mix with the better skins)

-- HDT mods (Ugh, they are so buggy ((the meshes will get “stuck” and stretch all the way across the entire game world or get your head stuck in a door)) so I won’t ever use them, but there are a lot of mods that have alternative versions using HDT meshes in them.
-They’re cool, but use at your own risk!)
+- Ugh, they are so buggy ((the meshes will get “stuck” and stretch all the way across the entire game world or get your head stuck in a door)) so I won’t use them much, but there are a lot of mods that have alternative versions using HDT meshes in them.
+They’re cool, but use at your own risk!